Los Angeles Couples Therapy

 How co-therapy can support relationships

 Co-therapy is an approach where two therapists work together with a relationship.
-It can offer additional support and a more balanced therapeutic space — especially when partners are navigating complex dynamics, power differences, or long-standing patterns.
+It can offer additional support and a more balanced therapeutic space — especially when partners are navigating complex dynamics, power differences, or long-standing relational patterns.
+Having two therapists in the room can slow things down, increase attunement, and help each partner feel more seen and supported.

-At Kindman & Co., co-therapy for relationships is offered by Paul and Kaitlin Kindman, who are both licensed therapists and longtime collaborators in life and work.
+At Kindman & Co., co-therapy for relationships is offered by Paul Kindman and Kaitlin Kindman, who are licensed therapists and longtime collaborators in both life and work.
 Drawing from their shared training and experience, they use co-therapy to model collaboration, transparency, and respectful engagement in real time.

 Co-therapy is one of the ways we support relationships at Kindman & Co.
-When it’s a good fit, it can deepen the work and offer a uniquely supportive way to explore connection, conflict, and repair.
+When it’s a good fit, it can deepen the work and offer a uniquely supportive way to explore connection, conflict, and repair — without rushing or oversimplifying complex dynamics.

 Meet Our Couple Therapists